powerhousepro69/videoinfox/readme.md

 - Recursive count of videos broken down by video type.  <Video Count>
 - Recursive duration (days:hrs:min:sec) Save per directory.  <Video Duration>
 - GUI notifications.
-- Check for update on startup and notifity if update is available
+- Check for update on startup and notifity if update is available.

 To use Play Clipboard: